seanbao/mnemonas/README.en.md

 # http://localhost:8080
 ```

 The bundled `docker-compose.yml` builds `mnemonas:local` from source by default.
 The host does not need Go, Rust, or Node.js, but it must be able to pull Docker base images.
 The quickstart script creates or updates `.env`, writes the current host UID/GID, creates `MNEMONAS_DATA_DIR`, runs Docker preflight checks, and selects the start mode from `MNEMONAS_IMAGE`: local images use a source build, while release image tags use `docker compose up -d --pull missing --no-build`.
-After `--start`, the script waits for the local `/health` endpoint so a created container is not treated as ready before the service responds.
+After `--start`, the script waits for the local `/health` endpoint so a created container is not treated as ready before the service responds, then prints Web UI, health check, initial-password read, WebDAV, Compose status, and log commands.
 Use `--skip-health-check` only when the host cannot reach the Docker-published port locally.
 Binary archives from GitHub Releases include `docker-compose.yml` and `.env.example`, and the packaged template presets `MNEMONAS_IMAGE` to the GHCR image for the same release tag.

 If port 8080 is already used: